Astro

 Section titled “How it works”- Build time — The Astro component calls

 TegakiEngine.renderElements()to produce the full HTML (canvas fallback text, overlay, sentinel).
-Text is visible in the initial HTML even without JavaScript. - Client hydration — A module script finds all
+Text is visible in the initial HTML even without JavaScript. - Bundle serialization — Because font glyph data lives in server memory during SSR, it must be embedded into the HTML to reach the browser.
+When

 [data-tegaki-options]elements, creates aTegakiEnginewithadopt: true(reusing existing DOM), and starts the animation. - Dynamic elements — A